All manuscripts must be submitted electronically.

-Manuscripts should be written in English.
+Manuscripts should be written in English or Turkish.

 Symbols, Units and Abbreviations: Standard abbreviations and units should be used; SI units are recommended.
 Abbreviations should be defined at first appearance, and their use in the title and abstract should be avoided.
 Generic names of chemicals should be used.
 Genus and species names should be typed in italic or, if this is not available, underlined.

 Manuscript Content: Articles should be divided into logically ordered and numbered sections.
 Principal sections should be numbered consecutively with Arabic numerals (1.
 Introduction, 2.
 Formulation of problem, etc.) and subsections should be numbered 1.1., 1.2., etc. Do not number the Acknowledgements or References sections.
 The text of articles should be, if possible, divided into the following sections: Introduction, Materials and Methods (or Experimental), Results, Discussion, and Conclusion.

 Title and contact information

 The first page should contain the full title in sentence case (e.g., Hybrid feature selection for text classification), the full names (last names fully capitalised) and affiliations (in English) of all authors (Department, Faculty, University, City, Country, E-mail), and the contact e-mail address for the clearly identified corresponding author.
 The first page should contain the full title, abstract and keywords (both English and Turkish).

 The abstract should provide clear information about the research and the results obtained, and should not exceed 300 words.
 The abstract should not contain citations and must be written in Times New Roman font with font size 9.